Blotch3D/Blotch3D/README.md

 internally is a pointer), floating point value, integer, etc., is naturally atomic.
-But any data that must be accessed atomically with multiple steps (like atomic accesses to multiple variables, reading/writing structures, or accesses to variables larger than the 64-bit data bus size) must be done by only one thread or passed as a delegate to the same thread (case in point, the EnqueueCommand or EnqueueCommandBlocking of the 3D thread), or all threads must hold a mutex or use a critical section when accessing that data.
+But any data that must be accessed atomically with multiple steps (like atomic accesses to multiple variables, reading/writing structures, read-modify-writes, or accesses to variables larger than the 64-bit data bus size) must be done by only one thread or passed as a delegate to the same thread (case in point, the EnqueueCommand or EnqueueCommandBlocking of the 3D thread), or all threads must hold a mutex or use a critical section when accessing that data.
 If you use a mutex, you must make sure there can be no deadlocks with other mutexes.
 A critical section blocks all other threads regardless, but can't ever deadlock and has less overhead otherwise.

 MonoGame does not support multiple 3D windows because that isn't conducive on certain platforms.
 On Microsoft Windows (and possibly